tysonalcorn/Pi_USBoverIP_Basic/README.md

 - **systemd/**
   - `usbip.service`: Systemd service that starts the USB/IP daemon and runs the USB bind script.
-  - `wifi-hotspot.service`: Systemd service that runs the Wi‑Fi hotspot fallback script.
+  - `net-manage.service`: Systemd service that runs network management script.

 - **hostapd/**
   - `hostapd.conf`: Sample hostapd configuration file to set up the Pi as a hotspot.